 Whole genome duplications (WGDs) occur when an individual retains both sets of chromosomes from one or more parents.
 While such events are often highly deleterious, occasionally the combination of novel genetic material can provide advantages that allow the whole genome duplication to propagate, resulting in a polyploid species with more than 2n chromosomes in its genome.
 WGDs have been important evolutionary events, with some evidence pointing to an association between environmental stress and the success of polyploid species (Van de Peer, et al. 2021).
 WGDs are common in plants (Masterson 1994; Adams and Wendel 2005; Barker, et al. 2016; Initiative 2019), but there are also a smaller number of important genome duplications in the history of fungi (Wolfe and Shields 1997; Ma, et al. 2009) and vertebrates (Ohno 1970; Furlong and Holland 2002; McLysaght, et al. 2002).

-A common process in the evolution of polyploid species is diploidization(Wolfe 2001), which is the loss of many of the excess genes and chromosomes that resulted from the WGD (Li, et al. 2021).
-The end result of diploidization is a return of the gene-content of the polyploid species to a nearly diploid state, with most paralogous genes that resulted from the WGD being lost or unidentifiable as paralogs (Wolfe 2001).
-Nevertheless, even in paleopolyploid species that have had ancient WGDs and have undergone diploidization, signatures of the WGD can remain in their genomes.
+Common processes in the evolution of polyploid species are diploidization, the reversion to disomic inheritance (Wolfe 2001), and fractionation,the loss of many of the excess genes and chromosomes that resulted from the WGD (Li, et al. 2021).
+The end result of these processes is a return of the gene-content of the polyploid species to a nearly diploid state, with most paralogous genes that resulted from the WGD being lost or unidentifiable as paralogs (Wolfe 2001).
+Nevertheless, even in paleopolyploid species that have had ancient WGDs and have undergone diploidization and fractionation, signatures of the WGD can remain in their genomes.
 For example, an excess of paralogs in the genome will have an origin that approximately coincides with the timing of the WGD.
 The timing of such events can be determined by multiple methods.
 One class of methods, generally referred to as gene tree-species tree reconciliation, uses gene tree topologies to map duplication events onto branches of the species tree (Pfeil, et al. 2005; Cannon, et al. 2015; Thomas, et al. 2017; Yan, et al. 2022).
-These topological methods can also potentially identify the mode of polyploidy (Thomas, et al. 2017) and can more accurately identify independent WGDs when diploidization occurs during speciation (Redmond, et al. 2023).
+These topological methods can also potentially identify the mode of polyploidy (Thomas, et al. 2017) and can more accurately identify independent WGDs when fractionation occurs during speciation (Redmond, et al. 2023).
 A second class of methods examines pairwise divergence between paralogs in the same species, with the expectation that a WGD event will lead to a peak of synonymous divergence (KS) between paralogs (Lynch and Conery 2000; Blanc and Wolfe 2004; Tiley, et al. 2018).
 Finally, there may also be syntenic evidence for the WGD in polyploids, where whole paralogous regions of the same genome (including both coding and non-coding sequence) trace their history to the WGD event (Tang, et al. 2008; Hao, et al. 2021).